rduplain/jeni-python/README.rst

 ``format_accessor_name`` method.

-Provider implementations of accessors should return ``None`` when the requested dependency is valid but null and ``UNSET`` when the provider is unable to provide the requested dependency.
+Provider implementations of accessors should return ``None`` when the requested dependency is valid but null and ``UNSET`` when the Provider is unable to provide the requested dependency.
 An ``UNSET`` return value triggers an error condition on positional arguments, but in the case of keyword arguments, an ``UNSET`` value will result in that